Logitech/actions-sdk/README.md

-# Welcome to Loupedeck Plugin SDK, version 4
+# Welcome to Loupedeck Plugin SDK

 Here you can find an introduction to Loupedeck plugin SDK, example plugin source code, step-by-step tutorial and the SDK documentation and related discussion forum.